thiagoa/thiagoa.github.io/_posts/2022-02-19-moving-an-existing-linux-installation-to-a-new-encrypted-drive.markdown

 ```

 Now that we are done with `crypttab`, let's edit
 `/mnt/root-luks/etc/fstab`.
-Mine looks like this:
+For reference, my final `fstab` looks like
+this:

 ```sh
 PARTUUID=81a3ca7f-2365-4fa9-9db9-c000ebfd5f28   /boot/efi       vfat    umask=0077      0       0